timothyshull/programming_notes/python/fluent_python.md

-# 1. The Python Data Model
+# Ch.
+1 - The Python Data Model

 ## How Special Methods Are Used
 - meant to be called by Python interpreter and not programmer